 Wire Fence Construction

-When it comes to how to wire fencing is constructed, there are several types available: welded wire, woven wire, barbed wire, and electric fencing.
-Each has its own benefits and disadvantages.
-Each is also better for certain uses than the other.
-Wire fence construction is an important consideration in choosing the right type of fencing for your project.
+When it comes to how to wire fencing, there are several types available: welded wire, woven wire, barbed wire, and electric fencing.
+Each different type of wire fence has its own benefits and disadvantages.
+Each is also better for certain uses than others.
+Wire fence construction is an important consideration to keep in mind when choosing the right type of fencing for a home improvement project.

 Welded Wire Fencing

 Welded wire fence is formed by placing wires in horizontal and vertical configurations that form squares or rectangles.
-The wires are then attached to one another through a technique called spot-welding to form strong sheets of fencing that featureless give and less flexibility than traditional woven versions.
+The wires are then attached to one another through a technique called spot-welding.
+This forms strong sheets of fencing that is virtually featureless and is also less flexible than traditional woven versions.

 Popular Uses for Welded Wire Fencing

-Welded wire fencing tends to have more decorative applications than woven wire, but it can also be constructed of industrial-strength material.
-This makes it a prime material for many rural and urban uses, both residential and commercial, such as:
+Welded wire fencing tends to have more decorative applications than woven wire fencing does, but it can also be constructed from industrial-strength material.
+This makes welded wire fences an excellent option for many rural and urban uses, both residential and commercial, such as:

 Woven Wire Fencing

-Woven fencing, alternatively, is produced by weaving pieces of wire into various configurations.
-Chain-link is a popular example of woven wire fencing.
+Woven fencing, unlike welded wire fencing, is produced through weaving pieces of wire into various configurations.
+The chain-link design is a popular example of woven wire fencing design.
 Woven fencing features a loose structure that stretches and bends with great flexibility.
-Because the strands are all interwoven, however, if one strand is cut, the entire fence may begin to unravel.
+However, because the strands are all interwoven, if one strand is cut, the entire fence may begin to unravel.